INFORMATION FOR RESEARCH ADVISERS

 Request to Renew or Renew an Award

-These reports and evaluations assist the NRC in assessing the overall quality of the Associate's research experience and the benefits of the Associate's scientific productivity to the laboratory.
-The National Research Council is contractually obligated to submit periodic reports to the sponsoring agency.
-Among a number of items, the periodic reports summarize information provided in the final reports of Associates completing their tenure.
+Before the last day of tenure, a Research Associate is required to submit a Final Report.
+These reports assist the National Academies in assessing the overall quality of the Associate's research experience and the benefits of the Research Associate's scientific productivity to the laboratory.
+The National Academies are contractually obligated to submit periodic reports to the sponsoring agency.
+Among a number of items, the periodic reports summarize information provided in the final reports of Research Associates completing their tenure.

 Assistance with Career Placement

-*Enhancing the Postdoctoral Experience for Scientists and Engineers: A guide for Postdoctoral Scholars, Advisors, Institutions, Funding Organizations, and Disciplinary Societies (2000), The National Academy Press (Also published on the Internet at www.nap.edu).
+*Enhancing the Postdoctoral Experience for Scientists and Engineers: A Guide for Postdoctoral Scholars, Advisers, Institutions, Funding Organizations, and Disciplinary Societies (2000), The National Academy Press (Also published on the Internet at www.nap.edu).